bernardosantiago44/periodic-table/README.md

 # periodic-table
-An iOS periodic table currently in development.
+An iOS interactive periodic table, developed in SwiftUI.

+You can view relevant information about each of the 119 chemichal elements.